-- Five-day itinerary
+- Five-day program

 - Explore Uluru and Kata Tjuta in the Red Centre, with a range of tailored activities, before flying south to see the iconic sights of Sydney

 - Ayers Rock Airport is a 10-minute drive from Ayers Rock Resort, while Sydney Airport is a 15-minute drive from the city centre